The Media Factory

 ► Media Arts:

-Media Arts research cluster PUMAr has a participatory focus and its ethos will support this initiative as well as the Media Factory providing a valuable opportunity to generate and showcase research material.
+Media Arts research group PUMAr has a participatory focus and its ethos will support this initiative as well as the Media Factory providing a valuable opportunity to generate and showcase research material.

 We have a proven history of successful outreach and collaborative activities including: